Spiritual Truths about the Glory of God and the Holy Spirit

 - Also, you can only see the Pillar of Light of the Glory of God with your spiritual eyes when you are in the spirit by the Holy Spirit.
 On the other hand, you can only see a sunbeam with your physical eyes.

-It is this Light of the Glory of God with its power and strength that will engulf you when the Holy Spirit baptize, or come on you.
+It is this Light of the Glory of God with its power and strength that will engulf you when the Holy Spirit baptize you, or come over you.
 The angel Gabriel puts it this way to Mary in Luke 1:35: “The Holy Ghost shall come upon thee, and the power of the Highest shall overshadow thee”

 1Pet.
 2:9 describe the Light of the Glory of God as His Marvellous light.